-The four-year curriculum is designed to introduce the student in a sequential manner to normal growth and development, fundamental clinical neuroscience issues relevant to psychiatry, psychotherapy, the impact of personality factors on the doctor-patient relationship, the impact of psychological factors on illness behavior, and the etiology, diagnosis and treatment of psychiatric and behavioral disorders.
+The four-year curriculum introduces students to normal growth and development, fundamental clinical neuroscience issues relevant to psychiatry, psychotherapy, the impact of personality factors on the doctor-patient relationship, the impact of psychological factors on illness behavior, and the etiology, diagnosis and treatment of psychiatric and behavioral disorders.

 First Year – Behavioral Science

-This course introduces the student to psychological growth and development from infancy to senescence in health and illness, addresses clinical neuroscience topics relevant to psychiatry and provides an introduction to psychiatric and behavioral disorders and the patients who suffer from them.
+This course introduces the student to psychological growth and development from infancy to senescence in health and illness, addresses clinical neuroscience topics relevant to psychiatry and provides introduction to psychiatric and behavioral disorders and the patients who suffer from them.
 The course is taught in lecture format.
-Areas covered include the biopsychosocial model of illness, normal child and adolescent development, normal adult development, death and dying, topics in basic neuroscience relevant to clinical psychiatry, psychodynamic theory, learning theory, psychoimmunology, stress management, professional impairment, treatment adherence and an introduction to human psychopathology.
+Areas covered include:

 Second Year – Psychopathology